dangsonbk/1linePython/README.md

 - The answer is on the same line with the `return`.
 - No module is imported except defaults by code challenge platforms.
 - Must not reach the TLE of the code challenge platform.
-- Hack, trick, or whatever that fits in one line and pass the tests is accepted.
+- Hacks, tricks, or whatever that fits in one line and pass the tests is accepted.

 Example:
 ```python